 New York Times bestselling author of STRANGER THINGS: SUSPICIOUS MINDS, and other works for all ages.
 Coming up next are two romantic comedies: NOT YOUR AVERAGE HOT GUY and THE DATE FROM HELL.
 Twitter: @Gwenda

 Political opinion columnist.
-Find me at the Lexington Herald-Leader, the Washington Post, and in dozens of other newspapers and magazines.
-Currently working on a memoir about stepfamilies.
+You can find Teri's work at the Lexington Herald-Leader, the Washington Post, and in dozens of other newspapers and magazines.
+She is currently working on a memoir about stepfamilies.
 Twitter: @teri_atthepaper

 Mystery, Humor, Nonfiction

 Lisa Haneberg is the author of the Spy Shop Mysteries and over a dozen nonfiction self-help and business books.
-Next out will be her mystery, STIFF LIZARD and true story collection, FAR FROM ORDINARY.
+She's currently working on her fifth mystery, BLOODY HOUND and a short story collection, FAR FROM ORDINARY.
 Twitter: @lisahaneberg

 Young Adult Horror

 f j messina is the author of the murder/mystery series, The Bluegrass Files, set in Lexington, Kentucky and surrounding communities.
-He is currently working on the fifth book in that series, THE BLUEGRASS FILES: REVENGE.
+He is currently working on the sixth book in that series, and a stand-alone novel called IMAGINE.

 Science Fiction and Fantasy

 Christopher Rowe is an educator, elected official, and writer whose stories have been reprinted and translated around the world.
-He lives in Lexington, Kentucky.
+He has an MFA from the Bluegrass Writers Workshop and lives in Lexington, Kentucky.
 Twitter: @ChristopherRowe

-Fiona is the author of more than a dozen nonfiction books, including three Kentucky histories and a number of middle grade readers.
-She has also written for the BBC, Culture, and many other outlets. @fionayoungbrown
+Fiona has authored more than a dozen nonfiction books, including three Kentucky histories and several middle grade readers.
+She has written articles and profile pieces for the BBC, Culture, and other outlets. @fionayoungbrown